 Typically, both app owners and advertisers use eCPM (effective cost per mile or effective cost per thousand impressions) as an essential metric to evaluate the impression-based revenue.

-For example, the approximate eCPM in year 2024 for banner ads within the mobile apps in the United States is of $0.37 USD for Android apps and $0.38 USD for iPhone apps.
+For example, the approximate eCPM in the year 2024 for banner ads within mobile apps in the United States is $0.37 USD for Android apps and $0.38 USD for iPhone apps.
 Consequently, an iPhone app-reviewing service that is based in the US has 5,000+ daily viewership of banner ads and it can potentially generate daily incomes of up to $2.30.
 Quite staggering, right?

-Although this figure may appear to be trivial, keep in mind that banner ads represent only one out of numerous way for apps to monetize.
+Although this figure may appear to be trivial, keep in mind that banner ads represent only one out of numerous ways for apps to monetize.
 On the other hand, reward video ad formats tend to earn much higher eCPMs.

 However, while some developers choose paid, freemium and subscription options to guarantee a stable income, others go for ad support monetization to gain mass acceptance.

-Additional Factors to Consider
+How to Earn Money from Free Apps – Additional Factors to Consider

 App Store Stability